Skip to main content

 • November 28, 2019

-"Having tried 2 meds for RLS, Mirapex (which worked very well but led me to compulsive behaviours) and Neurontin (which had disappointing results), I was desperate to find a long acting medication that would help alleviate my RLS symptoms throughout the day and night.
+"Having tried 2 meds for RLS, Mirapex (which worked very well but led me to compulsive behaviors) and Neurontin (which had disappointing results), I was desperate to find a long-acting medication that would help alleviate my RLS symptoms throughout the day and night.
 I was started on a low dose of 75 mg and gradually increased to 375 mg.
 Initially, I felt very encouraged by my response even though it took at least 5 or 6 days to have an effect on my RLS.
 By the time I had increased to 150 mg, I was sleeping much better and had no RLS during the day.
 Unfortunately, it appears that I am experiencing diminishing effect with my higher dosage and need to increase yet again with the unwanted fogginess I feel all morning.
-I wake up during the night with RLS and it last for at least 1 to 2 hours before I can fall asleep again.
+I wake up during the night with RLS, and it lasts for at least 1 to 2 hours before I can fall asleep again.
 I am not RLS free."

 6 / 10